EffectOrientedProgramming/book/Chapters/04_Initialization.md

 Note that `oven` is a free-standing function in this case; it was not necessary to create it in a companion object.
 All you need is some way to produce a `ZLayer`.

+We'll make the ability to produce `BreadHomeMade` yet another service, called `homemade`.
-Producing `BreadHomeMade` is a more complex process, as we now need both a service that produces `Dough` and another that creates `Heat`:
+That service, in turn, requires two other services, one to produce `Dough` and another that creates `Heat`:

 ```scala 3 mdoc:silent
 import zio.*